juanmanuelsanchez/p4Revision/README.md

  3) REWIEW AND OPTIMIZATION PROCESS RESULTS:

  All the files have passed the Pagespeed Insights site recommendations with a "speed" score of 90/100 or higher, and 100/100 score on "user experience" both on mobile and on desktop.
-And the pizza.html has a 60 FPS when scrolling the page.
+The pizza.html has a 60 FPS when scrolling the page and the time to resize pizzas is less than 5 ms.